greenwichdn/AIGC/data/nlu.md

 - Not so much
 - I'm having depression
 - I just feel like giving all up
+- I just feel like giving all up
+- Thanks for your help

 ## intent:thanks
 - Thanks for your help